diafelea/frequency/README.md

 	  PRIMARY KEY (`id`)
 	) ENGINE=InnoDB AUTO_INCREMENT=114 DEFAULT CHARSET=utf8;

-4. Go to: /frequency/src/main/webapp/WEB-INF/resources/properties/database.properties and update with the proper credentials of your own mysql instance if not root/root already...
+4. Go to: /frequency/src/main/webapp/WEB-INF/resources/properties/database.properties and update with the proper credentials of your own mysql instance

 5. Open command line in the frequency folder containing the pom.xml file and run: mvn clean install